pranoupranou/Offcourt-Intro/README.md

-# OFF COURT — Carousel Edition
+# OFF COURT — Main

 A three-chapter landing page for Off Court Social Club, launching in North Bangalore.
 The hero is a swipeable four-image carousel showcasing Community,